cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/storage/storage-migration-service/known-issues.md

      ICACLS c:\ProgramData\Microsoft\StorageMigrationService /GRANT networkservice:(GA) /T /C
      ```

-2. Démarrez le service de migration du stockage, qui créera une nouvelle base de données.
+2. Start the Storage Migration Service service, which will create a new database.

-## <a name="error-clusctl_resource_netname_repair_vco-failed-against-netname-resource-and-windows-server-2008-r2-cluster-cutover-fails"></a>Erreur « CLUSCTL_RESOURCE_NETNAME_REPAIR_VCO échec sur la ressource de nom de serveur » et le basculement de cluster Windows Server 2008 R2 échoue
+## <a name="error-clusctl_resource_netname_repair_vco-failed-against-netname-resource-and-windows-server-2008-r2-cluster-cutover-fails"></a>Error "CLUSCTL_RESOURCE_NETNAME_REPAIR_VCO failed against netName resource" and Windows Server 2008 R2 cluster cutover fails

-Lorsque vous tentez d’exécuter la fenêtre couper sur une source de cluster Windows Server 2008 R2, la coupure est bloquée lors de la phase « modification du nom de l’ordinateur source... » et vous recevez l’erreur suivante :
+When attempting to run cut over of a Windows Server 2008 R2 cluster source, the cut over gets stuck at phase "Renaming the source computer..." and you receive the following error:

     Log Name:      Microsoft-Windows-StorageMigrationService-Proxy/Debug
     Source:        Microsoft-Windows-StorageMigrationService-Proxy